 What is the cost for the SPLASH Summer Class?

-The class will not cost the student anything if admitted.
+The class will cost $250 to the student if admitted.

 Does the student have to attend the class at a certain time every day?

 No. This class is completely online with recorded sessions that the student can access at any point.
 There are labs and assignments that are due at a certain time/date.
 The student will be supplied with a syllabus that includes the due dates, along with links to the labs, assignments, and videos.